Denver Parks Exclusion Directive

 In a lawsuit filed on October 12, 2016 against Colorado Springs police officers and the City of Colorado Springs, the ACLU of Colorado charged that Ryan and Benjamin Brown were victims of the police department’s “custom and practice” of engaging in racially-biased policing and carrying out groundless, racially-motivated stops and searches.

-Criminal Justice, Racial Justice
+Criminal Legal Reform, Racial Justice

 Gonzalez v.
 City of Trinidad

 The American Civil Liberties Union of Colorado filed a lawsuit against the City of Trinidad and a pair of Trinidad detectives on behalf of two innocent women who were falsely arrested and prosecuted as part of a highly-publicized “drug sting” in December, 2013.

 According to the suit, Trinidad detectives Phil Martin and Arsenio Vigil relied on....

 Criminal Legal Reform

 A letter was sent to Denver Sheriff Gary Wilson requesting that Denver County stop honoring Immigration and Customs Enforcement (ICE) detainers, which are requests by the federal government that states and municipalities hold prisoners until ICE can determine their immigration status, often past the time they would otherwise be released .
 The letter....

 Criminal Legal Reform, End Immigration Detainers, Immigrants’ Rights